Why Additive Manufacturers Need Real-Time Production Tracking

 Bright AM Reading Time: 3 minutes Part quality in Additive Manufacturing (AM) can be highly variable without robust quality control.
 Inadequate dimensional tolerance, rough surfaces, and defects can frustrate manufacturers and customers.

-Making well-informed control decisions can be difficult, particularly for measuring melt-pool, scan track, and layer characteristics.
-All too often, adjustments are made based on heuristics and previous fabrication runs, which doesn’t lend itself to process improvement and can significantly increase build runs.
+Making well-informed control decisions can be difficult, particularly for measuring melt pool, scan track, and layer characteristics.
+All too often, adjustments are made based on heuristics and previous fabrication runs, which don’t lend themselves to process improvement and can significantly increase build runs.

 This all leads to more errors, scrap, waste, rework, and post-processing.
 What solves many of these problems?
 Real-time monitoring and control.
 It starts with the data collection process and visibility during the production pathway.

 Additive Manufacturing demands reliable methods to detect, identify, and eliminate defects.
 The data being generated continuously at every stage of AM production can help if there’s a process in place to record, store, and share it in real-time.

 Manufacturing real-time production tracking provides monitoring insights into every step on the shop floor.
 It creates traceable production paths and allows for more rapid process optimization.

 One of the biggest concerns in manufacturing is conformance with specifications.
 In Additive Manufacturing, it’s especially crucial because failing to catch a nonconformance at one stage of the build process can be compounded, as layering occurs on top of parts.
 If nonconformances aren’t identified and corrected at every stage, errors may go unnoticed until testing occurs on a final product.
 Correcting a defect at that stage likely means scrapping parts and starting over.